Emergent Software

 Once the data is centralized in the cloud, the real analytics muscle kicks in.
 Cloud platforms provide managed services for data integration, data quality, data cataloging, and powerful analytics engines that can crunch through petabyte-scale datasets with ease.

-Microsoft Azure provides a rich set of similar AI and analytics capabilities.
+Microsoft Azure provides a rich set of AI and analytics capabilities.
 Azure Machine Learning enables data scientists and developers to build, train and deploy machine learning models at scale.
 Azure Cognitive Services offer pre-built AI models for common scenarios like sentiment analysis, image recognition and language translation.
 And Power BI, Microsoft's business intelligence platform, allows users to create interactive data visualizations and dashboards with natural language query.

 Benefits of Cloud Analytics

-Across industries, organizations are moving their analytics workloads to the cloud to take advantage of key benefits.
-One of the biggest is near-infinite scalability.
+One of the biggest benefits is near-infinite scalability.
 Consider Qualpay, a provider of integrated omnichannel payment solutions for small and mid-sized businesses.
 By building their data analytics platform on Amazon Web Services, they can easily scale their storage and compute resources as their data volumes grow, without having to invest in and manage on-premises infrastructure.
 This allows them to focus on deriving valuable insights to better serve their customers, while keeping their IT costs under control.

 Similarly, Anheuser-Busch InBev, the world's largest brewer, uses Microsoft Azure to collect and analyze over 500 billion sensor readings per year across its global manufacturing facilities.
 Azure's ability to elastically scale compute and storage resources enables AB InBev to combine real-time sensor data with transactional ERP data and apply machine learning to optimize production, ensure quality and reduce waste.